 Basic knowledge of biostatistical procedures.
 Specifically, knowledge about standard regression techniques in epidemiology: logistic regression and Cox regression.

-Predictive analytics is an area of statistics concerned with developing and evaluating tools for predicting a health outcome based on individual characteristics.
+Predictive analytics is an area of statistics, concerned with developing and evaluating tools for predicting a health outcome based on individual characteristics.
 This course aims to improve understanding of the role of predictive analytics for prevention, diagnosis, and intervention.
-We discuss how to build, validate, and update prediction tools.
-We also consider the task of assessing their predictive performance in targeted settings.
-Key concepts and issues in prediction research will be covered, relating for example to adequate study design, sample size and statisytical overfitting.
+We will discuss how to build, validate, and update prediction tools.
+We will also discuss the task of assessing their predictive performance in targeted settings.
+Key concepts and issues in prediction research will be covered, relating, for example, to adequate study design, sample size and statisytical overfitting.
 Case studies are used throughout for illustration.
 The core material of this course will be introduced through predominantly online lectures, which will be interspersed with quiz questions and exercises.
 The course also gives a hands-on experience in prediction research through R programming and example datasets.

 in risk stratification, and ultimately medical decision-making;